 - The 3+2 MS in Biology will be the first graduate biology program in the state to offer an accelerated pathway to completion.
 In this option, undergraduate students will be admitted as freshmen to the combined program; the accepted students will take a slightly heavier (17-18 credit hour) course load per semester for the first three years of study.
 From the standard undergraduate coursework, these students will be allowed to count 14 credit hours of dual-listed courses toward the bachelor’s and master’s degree enabling them to complete all undergraduate and graduate requirements, including thesis, in a 5-year timespan.

-- The MS in Biology, Zoo Science option (COMING SOON) is specific for professionals in animal management fields wishing to complete a thesis as part of their graduate study.
+- The MS in Biology, Zoo Science option is specifically for professionals in animal management fields wishing to complete a thesis as part of their graduate study.
 These individuals will take 19 credit hours (Zoo Science core curriculum), 9 credit hours of thesis, and 2 credit hours of independent study (or another graduate course in biology with approval).
 The entire option will be online to facilitate completion by professionals across the country.